f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Configuring Client Certificate Authentication via webUI
 -------------------------------------------------------

-Although you can enable client certificate authentication via the webUI, you must upload or create your certifcate via the CLI or API first.
-Otherwise, you will end up being locked out of the webUI, until the full conifugraton is configured.
+Although you can enable client certificate authentication via the webUI, you must upload or create your certificate via the CLI or API first.
+Otherwise, you will end up being locked out of the webUI, until the full configraton is completed.

 See the section above about configuration of the certificate before moving on.
-If you have loaded a certificate, then you can enable client certificate authenticatin via the webUI as seen below.
+If you have loaded a certificate, then you can enable client certificate authentication via the webUI as seen below.

 .. image:: images/rseries_security/client-cert1.png
   :align: center